 Choosing the right colors for your home can be the hardest part of decorating.
 You may have the perfect decorating style in mind but choosing the right colors may be stopping you from decorating your home.
 Working with a color consultant for your home can help you move forward with your decorating ideas.

-How to Hire a Color Consultant
+Hire a Color Consultant

 There are a few options for choosing a color consultant for your home.
 If you just need a little help with paint colors, many paint stores offer special events with local color consultants who can answer your questions.
-Paint stores may also have a color consulting service that will come to your home for a fee, but will often include a gift certificate toward paint when you're ready to purchase it.
+Paint stores may also have a color consulting service that will come to your home for a fee but will often include a gift certificate toward paint when you're ready to purchase it.
 Your local paint store can be a great resource for color ideas and technical information if you know how to get the most out of your visit.
 You can also hire a professional color consultant that will come to your home and help you create a color palette, including ideas for fabric, paint, and furnishings.

 You can find a color consultant to fit your needs whether you need just a few color ideas or an entire house palette.
 Ask your color consultant if they will create a custom color scheme or if they'll just offer a pre-coordinated palette that they have already created.
 A pre-made palette is great when you want a neutral color palette that is tried and true.
 If you're more creative, a consultant that will work with you to design a custom palette is probably your best choice.
 No matter what type of consultation you choose, you'll get several benefits of working with a color professional.

-A Color Consultant can Save You Time
+They Can Save You Time

 If you have been trying to come up with decorating and color ideas for your home, you've probably spent several hours going over paint color fan decks and fabric swatches.
 If you're using Pinterest boards and online decorating inspiration, it can burn up a lot of time that you could be spending on more important things.